quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Similarly, an appliaction has usually no control about the length of a QUIC packet on the wire.
 However, QUIC provides the ability to add a padding frame to impact the packet size.
-QUIC internally, this is mainly used in the first packet in order to ensure that the path is capabable of transfering packets of at least a certain size.
+This is mainly used by QUIC itself in the first packet in order to ensure that the path is capable of transferring packets of at least a certain size.
 Additionally, a QUIC implementation can expose an application layer interface to specify a certain packet size.
 This can either be used by the application to force certian packet sizes in specific use cases/networks, or ensure that all packets are equally sized to conceal potential leakage of application layer information when the data sent by the application are not greedy.
-Note that for the initial packet a minium size of 1200 bytes is required by the QUIC specification.
+Note the initial packet must have a minimum size of 1200 bytes according to the QUIC specification.
 A receiver of a smaller initial packet may reject this packet in order to avoid amplification attacks.